 If you have other potential clients you can work with, you can simply fire these bad apples and send them (politely) on their way things start to get moldy.
 But how do you determine who’s on the level before you take on a project?

 Spotting The Red Flags

 Many times, you can use your natural intuition to determine whether or not a client will present ethical dilemmas before you begin working with them.
 It can be as simple as a “vibe” – just a weird feeling you get when talking to them, or the dodgy way in which they answer your questions.

 I’ve turned down work from clients before who just had an oddness about them that I couldn’t explain.
-I didn’t know why they made me uncomfortable; simply that they did and I wanted nothing to do with their project.
+I didn’t know why they made me uncomfortable; simply that they did, and I wanted nothing to do with their project.
 In more than one case, I found out later that they were, in fact, up to no good.
 Freelancer: 1, disaster: 0.

 Other times, it can be the type of work a client asks you to do that sets off the alarm bells.
 Reputation management, radical brand redesigns, or conflict de-escalation with third parties like angry customers or threatening competitors, while not unethical by themselves, can be signs that your client might want to handle these problems in ways that aren’t entirely above board.

-Use your judgement and listen to your gut when deciding which projects to take on.
+Use your judgment and listen to your gut when deciding which projects to take on.
 It might seem silly to turn away a client just from a feeling, but it can save you potentially years of headaches and legal problems.
 Plus, word to the wise: it’s often these kinds of clients who provide the biggest issues when it comes to payment as well.